andylongshaw/serverless/extensions.md

     }
     </pre>

-    > Run the *POST* method "Test" with a message body something like this:
+    > Run the *POST* method "Test" with a message body something like this

     <pre>
     {